-21We only focus on low-income and middle-income countries.
-More precisely, we include countries that of these projects were assigned to the "transport and storage" sector, implemented in 1,211 different locations (and with a combined value of about US\$64 billion).
+269 of these projects were assigned to the "transport and storage" sector, implemented in 1,211 different locations (with a combined value of at least US\$64 billion, when counting only those projects for which financial values are available).
 The vast majority of these projects focused on building transportation infrastructure, such as roads, railways, bridges, seaports, and airports.
+With 651 project-locations, long-distance roads are most frequent, followed by long-distance railways (245), and urban roads (123) (see Table A-2 in the Appendix).
 These projects are the ones we exploit for most of our analyses.
 We also use a larger sample of projects that supported economic infrastructure and services, which includes roads, railways, bridges, seaports and airports but also power grids, power lines, cell phone towers, and fiber optic cable lines (514 projects at 1,897 locations with a value of about US\$165 billion).

 Figure 2 illustrates the global reach of Chinese official finance in the 21st century.
-Consistent with earlier periods of Chinese aid giving (Dreher and Fuchs 2015), Chinese transport and other projects alike are densely concentrated in African and Asian countries.
+Consistent with earlier periods of Chinese aid giving (Dreher and Fuchs 2015), Chinese projects cover almost all developing countries (with countries recognizing the government of Taiwan as a notable exception).
+They are most densely concentrated in African and Asian countries.
 The figure also calls attention to the fact that many Chinese government-financed projects are situated in coastal regions, including some of the highest-value transportation projects.